This post may contain affiliate links. See our affiliate disclaimer here.

 Toll Roads

-You will need a line in your budget just for toll roads because holy moly are they expensive.
+You will need a line in your budget just for toll roads because, holy moly, they are expensive.
 And ubiquitous.
-The equivalent to an interstate or highway in the US is going to be a toll road in France.
+The equivalent to an interstate or highway in the US will be a toll road in France.
 On our most expensive day, we paid over $60 in tolls.
 This involved taking the tunnel through the French Alps and into Italy to escape an early-season snowstorm.

-To save on tolls, we used the “Avoid Toll Roads” feature on Google Maps.
+We used the “Avoid Toll Roads” feature on Google Maps to save on tolls.
 On days when we needed to cover a few hundred miles, we hopped on the toll road to save time and have access to aires.

 Total spent in a month: $225